How do I become an Engaged Citizen Corps member?

 Any admitted student with an interest in the Engaged Citizen Corps is encouraged to apply.
 Please complete all application components by March 1, 2017.

-- All applications and letters of recommendation are due by March 1, 2017 via electronic application
+- All applications are due by March 1, 2017 via electronic application

 - All applicants will be notified of our decision by April 3, 2017

 In addition to completing the application, you should ask two people with whom you do volunteer work (a supervisor, fellow volunteer or someone served by your volunteer activities) or someone outside your family who is familiar with your qualities and service/academic activities that align with the Engaged Citizen Corps Program, to serve as a reference for you.

 Contact the person you have in mind, make sure he or she knows that you are listing them as a reference and that they may receive a phone call from the ECC selection committee.
 Make sure you have their name, email address and phone number so you can submit it at the end of the application.

 Open Ended Questions that will be asked on the application

 - Why do you want to participate in the Engaged Citizen Corps program?
 What do you hope to gain?
 How will participation in the Engaged Citizen Corps be beneficial to your educational and/or professional goals?

 - In the following grid, please list up to 3-5 service, leadership and community activities in which you have been involved and/or the family and work responsibilities you have had during the past four years.
 If you have more than 5 please narrow to the ones that best represented your interest in service, leadership and community.
 Please include the name of the organization, approximate dates of involvement, a description of the project or what you accomplished and # of hours served.

 - Please discuss how your community service activities have influenced you, contributed to your development as a person; and how your service activities have helped others and created positive change in the world.
 What have you received in return—that is, what have you learned from your experiences with service?